ABOUT OUR PROGRAM

 Speech and Hearing Sciences emphasizes the physiological, neurological, behavioral, and psychological dimensions of normal and disordered communication across the lifespan.

-The Department of Speech and Hearing Sciences offers programs leading to a Bachelor of Arts in Speech and Hearing Sciences and a Master of Arts in Speech and Hearing Sciences in speech-language pathology.
+The Department of Speech and Hearing Sciences offers programs leading to a Bachelor of Arts in Speech and Hearing Sciences and a Master of Science in Speech and Hearing Sciences in speech-language pathology.

 Training in speech and hearing sciences through the bachelor's level degree is considered a pre-professional degree.
 State and national clinical and educational certifications require completion of the master's degree.